ClojureBridgeLondon/workshop-content-gitbook/additional-projects/celebrity-name-smash.md

 As the aim of our code is to create silly and weird names from celebrity names, we wont get the desired results with just the first and last names.
 So we take those and split them.

-At first we decided to split them in half, rounding down for odd lenght names.
+At first we decided to split them in half, rounding down for odd length names.

 As a Clojure String can be used like a collection of characters, we could simply `take` the first x number of characters.